exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=>ValueError: 10 is not in list
 ```

-You can provide start and end indexes to search within a specific section of the list.
+You can provide start and end indices to search within a specific section of the list.

 ```python
 ex_list = [1, 4, 7, 8, 2, 9, 2, 1, 1, 0, 4, 3]